theaniketraj/pulse/Docs/system_architecture.md

 ## Overview

-Pulse is a VS Code extension that provides real-time monitoring of application metrics and logs from Prometheus, integrated directly into the editor.
+Vitals is a VS Code extension that provides real-time monitoring of application metrics and logs from Prometheus, integrated directly into the editor.

 ```mermaid
 flowchart TD